28mm/blast-radius/README.md

 ## What's Different
 * Independence from Terraform and Terraform files
-  * App can run on its own, accepting file or keyboard input
+  * App can run on its own, accepting DOT file or keyboard input
 * Multi-graph feature
   * The app can display multiple graphs and can be compared side by side with tabs
 * Print
   * The graph can be printed, although the print can sometimes cut off the graph at times
 * UI changes
   * To enable a better design, the multi-colored buttons and other parts of the page have been changed to follow the 60-30-10 design rule
+* Compatability with recent versions of Terraform, Python, and Python packages
+* Created a new Docker image at [ianyliu/blast-radius-fork](https://hub.docker.com/repository/docker/ianyliu/blast-radius-fork/) for multi-cpu architectures equipped with updated features
+* Added Shell scripts that can be used to run & build the Docker image with aliases for convenience
+* Updated README.md
+* Integrated changes across other forks and pull requests of Blast Radius, including:
+  * PowerShell scripts for running and building Docker containers
+  * Running Terratests during Docker build
+  * Allowing Blast Radius to run even if JSON data couldn't be parsed

 ## Future Implementations & Possible Functionalities
 * Accept file input as a command-line argument